Spring Back Into Your Fitness Programs!

 Warmer weather is upon on us (finally) and we don’t know about you, but we are definitely ready for patio brunches with friends, sunny days at the park, and lazy days spent lounging by the pool with a good book.
 While spring often brings relaxation and rejuvenation, it also serves as the perfect time to bring renewed life back into your exercise programs.
 Whether you are an avid runner, Sunday morning walker, or enjoy embarrassing yourself on the golf course from time to time, it’s important to remember that healthy joints and muscles make for happy, healthy bodies.

 You shouldn’t have to let joint and muscle pain hold you back from doing what you love this season.
 To ensure you are able get the most out of the nice weather and your fitness programs, we talked with our experienced orthopedic physicians about the best approach to protecting your joints while being active.

-A light warm up that includes motions that mimic the exercise you are about to perform will get your blood flowing, warm-up the muscles you are about to train and even help improve your range of motion and overall performance.
+A light warm up that includes motions mimicking the exercise you are about to perform will get your blood flowing, warm up the muscles you are about to train, and even help improve your range of motion and overall performance.
 Just as important as a healthy warm up, a post workout cool down with static stretching incorporated will safely get your body back down to a resting state and improve your muscle resiliency and flexibility.
-If you are experiencing some joint or muscle pain during your exercise, you can gradually decrease your workout intensity to reduce pain and discomfort, then follow-through with a cool down.
+If you are experiencing some joint or muscle pain during your exercise, you can gradually decrease your workout intensity to reduce pain and discomfort, then follow through with a cool down.